rerdavies/pipedal/docs/Debugging.md

 react components.
 But while debugging, it is much more convenient to use the React debug server for React sources, and configure pipedald to serve only the websocket.

-To start the React debug server, from a shell, cd to the react directory, and run "./start".
+To start the React debug server, from a shell, `cd` to the react directory, and run `./start`.
 The react debug server will detect any changes to React sources, and rebuild them automatically (no build step required).
 Actual debugging is performed using the Chrome debugger (which is remarkably well integrated with React).